This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Fresh herbs do not last long in the refrigerator so following these steps will help keep your dry parsley leaves for months.
 If we can’t dry it right away, we store in a dry paper bag.

 These step-by-step instructions will show you how to dry parsley in the oven.
-Parsley is good in many recipes, so storing it properly will bring so much flavor to your dishes.
+So you don’t have to buy a food dehydrator.
+Parsley is good in many Main Dish Recipes, so storing it properly will bring so much flavor to your soups dishes, pasta recipes and stews.

 Parsley is a popular herb that we use in a lot of recipes.
 We use to garnish or to add flavoring to our fish, potatoes and garlic bread recipes.
 It has a clean, almost bitter taste with a peppery flavoring.